Smaranls/Motivational_Quotes/README.md

 This is a small FastAPI-based microservice built to demonstrate the application of the 12-Factor App principles.

-The app offers a simple utility (e.g., health check endpoint or a basic calculator) and follows best practices including environment-based configuration, containerization, automated testing, CI/CD, and clear documentation.
+The app offers a simple utility displaying motivational quotes and follows best practices including environment-based configuration, containerization, automated testing, CI/CD, and clear documentation.